peterbourgon/conntrack/README.md

 // ...
 ```

-The tracker maintains metadata for all active connections.
+The conntrack.Tracker maintains metadata for each active connection.

 ```go
 infos := tracker.Connections()